-Wilder Pathways exists to support children and young people to access learning in ways that genuinely meet their needs - academically, emotionally and developmentally.
+Wilder Pathways exists to support children and young people to access learning in ways that genuinely meet their needs academically, emotionally and developmentally.

-Our work is grounded in the belief that learning cannot be separated from emotional safety.
-Regulation, relationship and readiness form the foundations of meaningful learning.
-A calm, home-from-home environment - with time outdoors and opportunities to connect with animals and the natural world - helps learners feel safe, settled and open to curiosity.
-From this place, learning is able to grow at the right pace.
+A calm, home-from-home environment, with time outdoors and opportunities to connect with animals and the natural world, helps learners feel safe, settled and open to curiosity.
+From this place, learning can develop at a pace that is right for each individual.

 How we work:

-• Regulation and relationship come first - learning grows from emotional safety and trust.
+• Regulation and relationship come first- learning grows from emotional safety and trust.

 • Academic learning is purposeful and introduced at a pace that is right for the young person.